Bunnykillcz/OpenAlarm/docs/Manual-Build.md

 ### 5. Final assembly

+- Secure all parts inside with double-sided tape (or glue) and screws.
 - Close the enclosure.
-- Secure all parts inside with double-sided tape or screws.
 - Make sure nothing rattles.

 ---